(continued from home page...)

 To record Adriana, Carla brought in her band of Brazilian brothers, Léo Costa (Sergio Mendes, Bebel Gilberto, Natalia Lafourcade) on drums and percussion, André de Santanna (Sergio Mendes, Jason Mraz) on bass, Dan Reckard (Bossa Zuzu) on keys, plus Anne Stafford (Sambadá) stepping in with arrangement, flute, and sax; Fabio Santana de Souza on trombone, and of course Carla on guitar and vocals.
 Adriana is the perfect pairing of musical and technological excellence, resulting in a pure expression of Brazilian bliss.

 On +Blue , Hassett’s search for home through song is bookended by the anthemic “We Belong Here” and “South American Way,” a tune immortalized by the legendary Carmen Miranda.
-Hassett makes the Jimmy McHugh/Al Dubin-penned classic her own, taking it at a sultry tempo and delivering a slightly sad but totally engaging study of homesickness. +Blue was featured on NPR’s Weekend Edition.
-Linda Wertheimer interviewed Carla.
-Hear the interview here.
+Hassett makes the Jimmy McHugh/Al Dubin-penned classic her own, taking it at a sultry tempo and delivering a slightly sad but totally engaging study of homesickness. +Blue was featured on NPR’s Weekend Edition with Linda Wertheimer.